file-format/Docs/en/game/dsv.md

 **Linux:**

-On Linux, the save files for DeSmuME are usually located in a directory similar to the following:
+On Linux and its variations like Ubuntu, Mint, etc. the save files for DeSmuME are usually located in a directory similar to the following:

 ```
 /home/YourUsername/.config/desmume